Edvardas Turauskas: Diplomatic career

-On 1 September 1934, Turauskas returned to the Lithuanian Diplomatic Service – he was appointed as Envoy Extraordinary and Minister Plenipotentiary to Czechoslovakia with residence in Prague.
+On 1 September 1934, Turauskas returned to the Lithuanian Diplomatic Service – he was appointed as the Envoy Extraordinary and Minister Plenipotentiary to Czechoslovakia with residence in Prague.
 A year later, he also became the Lithuanian envoy to Romania and Yugoslavia.
 On 16 February 1938, he was awarded the Order of the Lithuanian Grand Duke Gediminas (2nd degree).
 After the German occupation of Czechoslovakia in March 1939, Turauskas needed a different assignment.
 Stasys Lozoraitis, Minister of Foreign Affairs, suggested Riga, Latvia, but Latvians did not want to accept Turauskas.
-Instead, he was appointed as director of the Political Department of the Ministry of Foreign Affairs (position second only to the minister in the ministry's hierarchy) on 1 June 1939.
+Instead, he was appointed as the director of the Political Department of the Ministry of Foreign Affairs (position second only to the minister in the ministry's hierarchy) on 1 June 1939.
 In this capacity, he had to respond to the Molotov–Ribbentrop Pact and the outbreak of World War II as well as the Soviet–Lithuanian Mutual Assistance Treaty and the transfer of Vilnius Region to Lithuania.
-On 1 March 1940, he became deputy of Jurgis Šaulys, Lithuanian envoy to Switzerland, and representative to the League of Nations.
+On 1 March 1940, he became a deputy of Jurgis Šaulys, the Lithuanian envoy to Switzerland, and a representative to the League of Nations.
 Turauskas delayed his departure from Kaunas until 15 June, the day after the Soviet ultimatum to Lithuania.
 Since he had been planning his departure since March, unlike President Antanas Smetona who had to flee within hours, he was able to take some important government archives with him.

-In Switzerland, a neutral country, Turauskas worked to coordinate efforts of Lithuanian diplomats to protect and preserve the Lithuanian Diplomatic Service as representative of independent Lithuania thus preserving legal continuity of the Lithuanian state.
+In Switzerland, a neutral country, Turauskas worked to coordinate the efforts of Lithuanian diplomats to protect and preserve the Lithuanian Diplomatic Service as a representative of the independent Lithuania, thus preserving the legal continuity of the Lithuanian state.
 He also worked on the failed plans to organize a government-in-exile, on normalizing the relationship between the diplomatic service and the Supreme Committee for the Liberation of Lithuania (VLIK), and on preserving the pre-war gold reserves of Lithuania kept at the Bank for International Settlements.
 There were aborted plans for getting Turauskas recognized as a diplomatic representative to Portugal or Spain, but he was suspected of misappropriating funds and implicated in a watch smuggling scandal involving Liechtensteiner, Polish, and South American diplomats.
 He continued to officially represent Lithuania to Romania and Yugoslavia until these countries were occupied by the Soviet Union and Nazi Germany and to the League of Nations until the league was closed in 1946.
 He voluntarily resigned from the diplomatic service in 1946 and moved to Paris.